Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 - Wear sunglasses with ultraviolet (UV) light protection.
 UV light from the sun can damage your eyes.
 It can increase your risk for vision loss.

 - Eat foods that contain eye-healthy nutrients.
 Healthy nutrients include vitamin A, vitamin C, vitamin E, omega-3 fatty acids, lutein, and zeaxanthin.
-They can be found in foods such as spinach, kale, collard greens, fish, and vegetable oils.
+They can be found in foods such as spinach, peanuts, salmon, collard greens, avocados, squash, eggs, and blueberries.
 Ask your healthcare provider for a full list of foods that contain eye-healthy nutrients.
-You may need to take a vitamin or supplement to help you get enough of these nutrients.
+You may also need to take a vitamin or supplement to help you get enough of these nutrients.

 - Exercise as directed.
 Ask your healthcare provider about the best exercise plan for you.
-He or she will tell you how to control your blood sugar when you exercise.
-You may need to check your blood sugar more often during exercise.
-Bring a snack with you when you exercise in case your blood sugar gets too low.
+He or she will tell you how to control your blood sugar level when you exercise.
+You may need to check the level more often during exercise.
+Bring a snack with you when you exercise in case your blood sugar level gets too low.

 - Do not smoke.
 Nicotine can damage blood vessels in your eyes.
 Do not use e-cigarettes or smokeless tobacco in place of cigarettes or to help you quit.
 They still contain nicotine.
 Ask your healthcare provider for information if you currently smoke and need help to quit.